 Staffing Pilot Project

 At the 2011 National Gathering a pilot project to hire a part time staff person for DUCC was approved.
-Sharilynn Upsdell has been appointed.
-Click here for more info.
+Eric Tusz-King has been appointed.
+See more on the DUCC Organization Staff.

 DUCC has oversight of two funds: The Kaufman Renewal and Emergency Fund and Renewal Fund and the Barbara Elliott Trust Fund for Innovative Ministry.